don/phillycodecamp/README.md

 ## Slides

-The slides are avaialble from https://don.github.io/slides/2018-11-16-phillycodecamp-iot-workshop
+The slides are available from https://don.github.io/slides/2018-11-16-phillycodecamp-iot-workshop/